Dietary Deep Dive: Is Whey Protein Vegan, Vegetarian, or Neither?

 Opportuniteas Whey Isolate

-Two ingredients is all — whey protein isolate & sunflower lecithin (an emulsifier to help it mix better).
+Two ingredients is all — whey protein isolate & sunflower lecithin (an emulsifier to help it mix better with whatever liquid you want to pair it with).

 Its numbers per 30g serving are very impressive whether you’re a nutrition fan or a protein buff: